Piggyback Plant – Live Indoor Plant – 6 inch tall – Easy Care Houseplant

 Bring home a delightful piggyback plant live, known for its unique growth habit where new plantlets form directly on the leaves.
-This 6 inch hanging pot specimen is an ideal indoor houseplant, offering easy care and a charming cascading display.
+This 6 inch TAll specimen is an ideal indoor houseplant, offering easy care and a charming cascading display.
 Perfect for adding greenery to any room, it thrives with minimal fuss.

 Original price was: $43.98.Current price is: $15.19.